-For further information please visit: www.events.australia.com starting the journey.
-That information is now quickly and easily available through the International Event Coordinator Network (IECN), part of Australia's Department of Immigration and Multicultural and Indigenous Affairs (DIMIA).
+For further information please visit: www.events.australia.com requirement that every non-Australian travelling to Australia must obtain a visa before starting the journey.
+That information is now quickly and easily available through the International Event Coordinator Network (IECN), part of Australia's Department of Immigration and Citizenship (DIAC).
 The IECN is a designated group of experienced immigration employees who provide visa information to event organisers and their delegates.
-DIMIA encourages event organisers to contact the nearest IEC as early as possible to ensure problem-free visa arrangements for delegates and participants.
+DIAC encourages event organisers to contact the nearest IEC as early as possible to ensure problem-free visa arrangements for delegates and participants.